🔥

 Step 1: Check if you meet the official WhatsApp Commerce Policy

-This first step is important because it clarifies whether your business can freely use the WhatsApp Business Platform, and consequently, benefit from creating this kind of chatbot.
+This first step is important because it clarifies whether your business can freely use the WhatsApp Business Platform and, consequently, benefit from creating this kind of chatbot.

-On top of that, WhatsApp Business Solutions have specific restrictions that can play a decisive role for some companies when it comes to using their API in general:
+On top of that, WhatsApp Business Solutions have specific restrictions that can play a decisive role for some companies when it comes to using their WhatsApp API in general:

 • Message types: you can only send transactional notifications or WhatsApp messages that comply with approved message templates

-• 24-hour message window: if a customer starts the conversation first, you can continue that conversation up to 24 hours after the last message
+• 24-hour message window: if a customer starts the conversation first, you can continue that conversation up to 24 hours after the last client message

 Read more: Make sure to check the official WhatsApp Business Policy for more information and FAQs.